No matter how stringent are the rules and policies of the organization, fraud at workplace is something unavoidable at

 - An employee who never takes a vacation

-5) Impacts or Effects of Fraud at Workplace:
+5) Effects or Consequences of Frauds at Workplace:

 Fraud is necessary to be addressed on time.
 It is necessary to take steps for preventing fraud, as it has the following impacts on the organization.

 The loss of funds or the goods may affect the share price if the loss is large in number.
 High loss of funds suggests that strict rules and keen eye on employees is must to have.

 Fraud at the workplace spoils the reputation of the organization.
 Clients and prospects lose faith and may not have a long term association.
 It’s obvious that people want to associate with the company which has ethical employees and the work is smooth.

 c) Employee Morale:

 6) Fraud Prevention Plans at Workplace:

 There are 10 rules one can follow to prevent fraud at the workplace or theft.

 a) Have a written contract: